AWARD AND PLANNING GUIDE

 How do I apply for a Stafford or PLUS loan?

 - Apply for financial aid if you have not already done so.

-- Accept your federal Direct Stafford loan after receiving a financial aid award notice.
+- Accept your federal direct Stafford loan after receiving a financial aid award notice.
 You can choose to accept a lower amount than what is offered to you.
-You can accept your loan online by logging into the myNorthridge Portal and accessing the SOLAR Student Center, or by using a paper loan activation request.
+You can accept your loan online, or by using a paper loan activation request.
 PLUS loans must be requested using a paper PLUS loan request form.

 - Enroll half time.